vikraman/popl22-symmetries-artifact/README.md

 $ make todos
 ```

+As a convention, the ones marked `TODO!` are the important ones, and the ones marked `TODO-` are trivial.

 ## Documentation

 This repository contains the formalisation of the denotational semantics of Pi, accompanying the paper.